wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 them to travel great distances.

 The capacity for a pappus to keep a seed aloft should be strongly related to seed mass.
-This sets up an interesting evolutionary tradeoff–-plants that provision their offspring with a large endosperm (large seeds) are more likely to germinate and survive.
+This sets up an interesting evolutionary tradeoff-plants that provision their offspring with a large endosperm (large seeds) are more likely to germinate and survive.
 Plants with small seeds are more likely to successfully disperse into new habitats.
-Of course, tradeoffs can be quite complex – selection on seed size should be very strong if there is a allometric relationship between how fast a seed falls to the ground and its mass.
+Of course, tradeoffs can be quite complex  selection on seed size should be very strong if there is a allometric relationship between how fast a seed falls to the ground and its mass.
 In other words, if large seeds fall to earth disproportionately fast, then plants employing a wind dispersal